FBT plays gaming’s Plan Nine from Outer Space

 And then there’s the logic of it; how can the mayor argue Brody's dad was wrong about sharks?
 And, one did just kill someone then mount an escape from Seaworld.
 And as the shark, we’re given very specific missions - by who?
 And doesn't it seem odd the Shark has a clear motive to stop the industrialist?
 How does Jaws have intimate knowledge of the Industrialist’s properties and their weak spots?!
 At one point we enter a semi-submerged factory full of mashers - where a Colossal Squid lives.

-Okay, but the madness isn’t confined to just the set-pieces or the weird narrative, it's the shark’s problem-solving abilities; Jaws has Mensa-level problem solving abilities that you can’t anticipate.
+Okay, but the madness isn’t confined to just the set-pieces or the weird narrative, it's the shark’s problem-solving abilities; Jaws has Mensa-level intellect that you can’t anticipate.
 An early Jaws-faithful mission is attacking a beach party at night, but first Jaws must get past an electric fence.
 I kept ramming it and getting shocked until I spotted a plug and pulled it - the shark is literally smarter than I am.

 While some aspects are more Deep Blue Sea than Jaws, the franchise has pushed the limits of believability; the novelisation of Jaws the Revenge implies that shark was the offspring of the Jaws 2 shark which gave birth as it was electrocuted, imbuing Jnr with intelligence, hence it’s revenge against the Brody family for killing Mum before it joined forces with a ‘Voodoo witch doctor’ who Brody had slighted; and that seems more believable than Jaws Unleashed.
 I wondered if the devs, Appaloosa, had ever seen a shark but they were best known for the Ecco The Dolphin series, where a dolphin travelled through time, explored Atlantis and defeated aliens - a shark using torpedoes to sink an oil refinery doesn’t seem so odd now.